Activated B vitamins vs non-activated B vitamins

 - Consume a diet high in refined or processed foods

-- Have malabsorption or digestive issues
+- Have problems with absorption or digestive issues

-- Have MTHFR polymorphisms
+- Have methylene-tetrahydrofolate reductase (MTHFR) polymorphisms

 1. Individuals who are heterozygote (one copy of the gene) for the MTHFR C677T mutation have a 40% reduction in activity of the MTHFR enzyme

 2. Individuals who are homozygote (two copies of the gene) have about a 70% reduction in activity of the MTHFR enzyme

-- Healthy energy levels
+- Maintain energy production

-- A healthy stress response
+- Support a healthy stress response in the body

-- Healthy nervous system function
+- Maintain nervous system health

-- A healthy cardiovascular system
+- Support cardiovascular system health

 While each individual B vitamin has its own distinct health benefits, they also work very well together when combined in a B vitamin complex formula.
+See Activated B Complex.